mm-dev-rocks/algernon/README.md

 # Algernon Audio Visualiser

-An audio player with shaders animating in time to the music.
+An audio player with shaders that animate in time to music.

 Named after Algernon the mouse from the sci-fi short story '[Flowers for Algernon](https://www.sdfo.org/gj/stories/flowersforalgernon.pdf)' by Daniel Keyes.

 ![Logo: Algernon the mouse](assets/icon/algernon-icon.png)